Fellowship Programs

 Cross-Functional Collaboration:

-• The fellow will have an opportunity to collaborate with colleagues from other departments such as Regulatory Affairs, Clinical Development, Medical Affairs, Clinical Pharmacology, and Nonclinical Safety & Pathobiology to learn about how these functions interact with PS.
+Collaborate with colleagues from other departments such as Regulatory Affairs, Clinical Development, Medical Affairs, Clinical Pharmacology, and Nonclinical Safety & Pathobiology to learn about how these functions interact with PS.

 USC Graduate Coursework:

-• Complete required graduate coursework at the University of Southern California with the opportunity to complete a Graduate Certificate Program in a variety of fields
+Complete required graduate coursework at the University of Southern California with the opportunity to complete a Graduate Certificate Program in a variety of fields.
+Leadership and Career Development: Participate in the USC Mann School of Pharmacy and Pharmaceutical Sciences Professional Development and Leadership Retreat.

 Fellowship Goal